Bactria–Margiana Archaeological Complex: Late Regionalization Era

+At Altyndepe, the Namazga III phase, which spanned from 3200 to 2800 BCE, exhibited a late Chalcolithic culture at the beginning of the Late Regionalization Era.

-In the Early Bronze Age, at the end of Late Regionalization Era (2800 to 2400 BC), the culture of the Kopet Dag oases and Altyn-Depe developed a proto-urban society.
-This corresponds to level IV at Namazga-Depe.
-Altyn-Depe was a major centre even then.
-Pottery was wheel-turned.
-Grapes were grown.
+In the Early Bronze Age, at the end of the Late Regionalization Era (2800 to 2400 BC), the culture of the Köpetdag oases in the Altyndepe site developed a proto-urban society.
+This corresponds to phase IV at Namazga-Tepe.
+Altyndepe was a major centre even then.
+Pottery was wheel-turned and grapes were grown.

 Integration Era: Oxus Civilization

-The height of the urban development was reached in the Middle Bronze Age also known as Integration Era mainly in three regions, Kopet Dag piedmont, Margiana, and southern Bactria, as well as some cemetery remains recently found in southwestern Tajikistan.
+The height of the urban development was reached in the Middle Bronze Age, also known as Integration Era, mainly in three regions, Kopet Dag piedmont, Margiana, and southern Bactria, as well as some cemetery remains recently found in southwestern Tajikistan.